rpwhite02/Portfolio/README.md

 degree types using a decision tree regression model.

-![Plots the percentage of people in the United States with a minimum degree of Bachelor's](/images/lineplot.png)
+![Plots the percentage of people in the United States with a minimum degree of Bachelor's](/images/lineplot.png) *Plot of the percentage of people in the United State with a minimum degree of Bachelor's*
-![Plots two bars next to each other comparing the minimum degrees Hispanic people obtain](/images/hispanicplot.png)
+![Plots two bars next to each other comparing the minimum degrees Hispanic people obtain](/images/hispanicplot.png) *Plot of two bars next to each other comparing the minimum degrees Hispanic people obtain*

 # [Project 2: Python Search Engine](https://github.com/rpwhite02/Portfolio/tree/main/Project2)
 * Assignment from my Data Programming class which utilized classes and objects in Python.